Vampiro/slash-command-proxy/README.md

 ## Using the app

-Usage documentation is hosted in the [app](https://slash-command-proxy.herokuapp.com/help).
-Trying our Vercel soon.
+Usage documentation is hosted [here](https://slash-command-proxy2.vercel.app/help).

 ## Running the app